 For as long as I can remember, my mom has always had two different refrigerators.
-One for the “regular” food; the other fridge was specifically for kimchi. 😀 Reason being because 1) kimchi is fermented and has lots of yummies like garlic in it so the smell can cross-contaminate with other food and 2) a kimchi refrigerator has a consistent temperature that is similar to the temperature of a claypot that is under ground (which is the traditional way in which kimchi is fermented).
+One for “regular” food and the other refrigerator was specifically for kimchi and other pungent Korean ingredients and food.
+Because kimchi is a fermented food, mixed in with a healthy dose of garlic, we don’t want the smell to seep into other foods and also the benefits of a kimchi refrigerator is that it has a consistent temperature that is similar to the temperature of a claypot that is under ground (which is the traditional way in which kimchi is fermented).

 What exactly is kimchi?

 There are literally hundreds of different kinds of kimchi but the most popular is made with a Napa cabbage.
-Kimchi is a salted, seasoned, and fermented cabbage side dish that is always present in all Korean dishes.
+Kimchi is a salted, seasoned, and fermented cabbage side dish that is always present in all traditional Korean meals.

 What are some of the health benefits of kimchi?